NymphalidNiklas/IBIO_2024/Tutorials/ComparativeAnalysis/felidae_trait_evolution_ContModels_2024.md

 from 0 to 1.
-A value of 1 means that closely related species have similar trait values (i.e. the trait evolving via the Brownian motion model of evolution), while the value of 0 means there is no phylogenetic information (i.e. that a star phylogeny can best explain trait evolution).
-Intermediate values can indicate a range of things but we need some additional information or analyses to infer what it means for trait evolution.
+A value of 1 means that closely related species have similar trait values (i.e. the trait evolving via the Brownian motion model of evolution), while the value of 0 means there is no phylogenetic information (i.e. that a star phylogeny can explain trait evolution).

 Pagel’s lambda